qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 Merging reads
 ~~~~~~~~~~~~~~

+**Relevant plugin**: :doc:`q2-vsearch <../plugins/available/vsearch/index>`

 Whether or not you need to merge reads depends on how you plan to cluster or denoise your sequences into amplicon sequence variants (ASVs) or operational taxonomic units (OTUs).
+If you plan to use deblur or OTU clustering methods next, join your sequences now.
+If you plan to use dada2 to denoise your sequences, do not merge — dada2 performs read merging automatically after denoising each sequence.

-If you do need to merge your reads, you can use the QIIME 2 :doc:`VSEARCH plugin <../plugins/available/vsearch/index>`  with the :doc:`join-pairs <../plugins/available/vsearch/join-pairs/>` method.
+If you need to merge your reads, you can use the QIIME 2 :doc:`q2-vsearch plugin <../plugins/available/vsearch/index>`  with the :doc:`join-pairs <../plugins/available/vsearch/join-pairs/>` method.

 .. _`Remove non-biological sequences`:

 Removing non-biological sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Relevant plugins**

+- :doc:`q2-cutadapt <../plugins/available/cutadapt/index>`
+- :doc:`dada2 </plugins/available/dada2/index>`

 If your data contains any non-biological sequences (e.g. primers, sequencing adapters, PCR spacers, etc), you should remove these.

 The :doc:`q2-cutadapt <../plugins/available/cutadapt/index>` plugin has comprehensive methods for removing non-biological sequences from :doc:`paired-end <../plugins/available/cutadapt/trim-paired/>` or :doc:`single-end <../plugins/available/cutadapt/trim-single/>` data.

 If you're going to use DADA2 to denoise your sequences, you can remove biological sequences at the same time as you call the denoising function.
-All of DADA2's ``denoise`` fuctions have some sort of ``--p-trim`` parameter you can specify to remove base pairs from the end(s) of your reads.
+All of DADA2's ``denoise`` fuctions have some sort of ``--p-trim`` parameter you can specify to remove base pairs from the 5' end of your reads.
 (Deblur does not have this functionality yet.)

 Grouping similar sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two main approaches for grouping similar sequences together: denoising and clustering.
-The overview tutorial provides more in-depth discussion of these approaches.
+The :ref:`overview tutorial <Denoising>` provides more in-depth discussion of these approaches.

 Regardless of how you group your sequences, the grouping methods will output: